Minecraft Installer

 Introduction

-minecraft-installer is a package for Debian and Ubuntu which downloads and installs the official Minecraft client.
-It creates an item in the menu and depends on the relevant Java packages so that everything you need is installed automatically.
+A package for Debian and Ubuntu that downloads and installs the official Minecraft client.
+It creates a menu item and depends on the relevant Java packages so that everything you need is installed automatically.

 Download